MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 [**Ney flute**](https://en.wikipedia.org/wiki/Ney) is an ancient wooden flute from middle east rooting 4500–5000 years back.
 It's a very **primitive design** with 7 holes on a **wooden body**, allowing it's master to create noisy and ambient sound on a continuous pitch scale.
 You can have a look at this [YouTube video](https://www.youtube.com/watch?v=ALrhXN9qYpI) for a quick performance with the Ney.
 I integrated  **electronic sensors** to this beautiful instrument to extend creative opportunities beyond it's capability.

 # Design Principles
-Jonathan Impett is a researcher and trumpet player, who designed the [Meta-Trumpet](https://quod.lib.umich.edu/i/icmc/bbp2372.1994.037/1).
-One of the qualities in his work is that he aimed for not compromising the traditional playing techniques of the trumpet.

 Jonathan Impett, a researcher and trumpet player, has influenced the way I think about the Hyper-Ney's design.
 In designing his [Meta-Trumpet](https://quod.lib.umich.edu/i/icmc/bbp2372.1994.037/1), he made sure to keep the traditional playing techniques intact.
 He innovated without losing what makes the trumpet, well, a trumpet.
 Please see [Impett's performance](https://www.youtube.com/watch?v=LJxwEqF80sk) with his instrument with this design perspective in mind

 <figure style="text-align: center;">